 Hot zones are a location on an airport with a potential risk of collision or runway incursion, and where heightened attention by pilots and drivers is necessary.
 Usually a segment of the taxiway closest to the runway, or where runways overlap, hot zones are color coded red or purple (when crossing or on a runway) in the map pane.

 All taxi route segments inside the hold short lines of the real airport should be marked as hot zones.
-Hot zones are defined by picking the appropriate runway from the Departure and/or Arrival drop down.
 The presence of the hot zone will cause the AI aircraft to correctly hold short at those hold short lines.

 If the real world airport is missing a hold short line on one side of the runway (this is rare, but does sometimes happen) you still need to mark a hot zone approximately where the aircraft would have to stop in order to be out of the way of runway operations.